GPS signals: L1C

-L1C is a civilian-use signal, to be broadcast on the L1 frequency (1575.42 MHz), which contains the C/A signal used by all current GPS users.
-The L1C signals will be broadcast from GPS III and later satellites, the first of which was launched in December 2018.
-As of 2024, L1C signals are not yet broadcast, and only four operational satellites are capable of broadcasting them.
+L1C is a civilian-use signal, broadcast on the L1 frequency (1575.42 MHz), which contains the C/A signal used by all current GPS users.
+The L1C signals broadcast from GPS III and later satellites, the first of which was launched in December 2018.
+As of 2024, L1C signals are broadcast, and only four operational satellites are capable of broadcasting them.
 L1C is expected on 24 GPS satellites in the late 2020s.

 L1C consists of a pilot (called L1CP) and a data (called L1CD) component.
 These components use carriers with the same phase (within a margin of error of 100 milliradians), instead of carriers in quadrature as with L5.
 The PRN codes are 10,230 chips long and transmitted at 1.023 Mchip/s, thus repeating in 10 ms. The pilot component is also modulated by an overlay code called L1CO (a secondary code that has a lower rate than the ranging code and is also predefined, like the ranging code).
 Of the total L1C signal power, 25% is allocated to the data and 75% to the pilot.
 The modulation technique used is BOC(1,1) for the data signal and TMBOC for the pilot.
 The time multiplexed binary offset carrier (TMBOC) is BOC(1,1) for all except 4 of 33 cycles, when it switches to BOC(6,1).